Obama sends U.S. military advisers to Iraq as battle rages over refinery

 A group of Islamist Sunni scholars led by the influential Qatar-based cleric Youssef al-Qaradawi called on Arab and Islamic states to protect Iraqi Sunnis, saying a "revolution" was "natural" because of the "great injustice" done to them.

-(Additional reporting by Raheem Salman, Ned Parker and Oliver Holmes in Baghdad,; Patricia Zengerle, Susan Heavey, Roberta Rampton, Mark Felsenthal, Jeff Mason and Lesley Wroughton; in Washington and Amena Bakr and William MacLean in Dubai; Writing by Matt Spetalnick, Ned Parker and Alastair Macdonald; Editing by Giles Elgood, Cynthia Osterman, Eric Walsh, Jonathan Oatis and Peter Cooney)
+(Additional reporting by Raheem Salman, Ned Parker and Oliver Holmes in Baghdad, Patricia Zengerle, Susan Heavey, Roberta Rampton, Mark Felsenthal and Jeff Mason in Washington and Amena Bakr and William MacLean in Dubai; Writing by Matt Spetalnick, Ned Parker and Alastair Macdonald; Editing by Giles Elgood, Cynthia Osterman, Eric Walsh and Jonathan Oatis)